Nikolai Ilyin (Yehowist): Ilyin's Early Years

 Ilyin was born in 1809 in Astrakhan, South Russia.
 He was educated in a Jesuit college and a military school in St. Petersburg.
 By 1840 Nikolai Ilyin became an active correspondent for a new magazine called Maiak (The Lighthouse).
 The magazine maintained to a certain degree the mystical tendencies of the famous Sionsky Vestnik (The Herald of Zion) published by Aleksandr Labzin (1776-1825), a freemason and mystic.
 The Herald of Zion was published during the reign of Alexander I, a monarch known for his liberal and lenient politics towards religious free thought and dissent.
 Nikolai Ilyin read Sionskii Vestnik and the ideas of the universal brotherhood of all men, a mystical core common to all faiths and the focus on personal spirituality as opposed to external forms, appealed to him.
-Ideas of the German mystic Johann Heinrich Jung also played a very important role in shaping Il’in’s worldview.
+Ideas of the German mystic Johann Heinrich Jung also played a very important role in shaping Ilyin’s worldview.